Contact Information

 File a CARE Report

-- The purpose of the CARE Team is to facilitate communication, assessment, decision-making and action about potential and real risk situations, involving persons of concern, including students, faculty, staff and visitors.
+- The purpose of the CARE Team is to facilitate communication, assessment, and intervention to mitigate risk and support students.

 - The CARE Team is focused on the safety of the individual and the campus community through pro-active and early intervention activities.

-- Membership of the CARE Team is comprised of representatives from faculty, student affairs, academic affairs, human resources, college administration, and security.
+- Membership of the CARE Team is comprised of representatives from Student Affairs, Academic Affairs, Administration, and Security.

 Our Staff